 Another option is mentioning changes in your life situation which allow you to pursue a job which is less lucrative, but more in line with your interests.
 For example, if your children have graduated from college, you might state that your lowered level of expenses now permits you to take on a job more in line with your true interests.

-Whatever reason you provide, make sure it is honest but does not make employers think that you're accepting the position only as a stopgap, until you find a better-paying job.
+Whatever reasons you provide, make sure they are honest but don't make employers think that you're accepting the position only as a stopgap, until you find a better-paying job.